MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 Personalized survey links or trackable links are generated when a survey is sent by using the built-in email composer and Power Automate.
 A survey link is unique to its recipient, and helps to record the respondent's name and/or whether the respondent can submit only one response.
 The personalized link is a short URL in the following format: `https://<region>.microsoft.com/<10-digit code>`

 When you send a survey by generating a link or a QR code, the survey links aren't personalized.
-If the survey links aren't personalized and the **Only people in my organization can respond** setting is turned off, you won't be able to record the respondent's name or determine whether the respondent has submitted only one response.
+If the survey links aren't personalized:

+- You won't be able to record the respondent's name if the **Only people in my organization can respond** setting is turned off.
+- You won't be able to determine whether the respondent has submitted only one response if the **One response per person** setting is turned on.

+If you want to limit one response per person for non-personalized links, you must turn on **Only people in my organization can respond** and **One response per person** settings.

 ### See also